NextCenturyCorporation/AIDA-Interchange-Format/README.md

      This ontology can be validated using the SHACL constraints file in `src/main/resources/edu/isi/gaia/aida_ontology.shacl`.

+*    utilities to make it easier to work with this format.
+JVM utilities are in `src/main/java/edu/isi/gaia/AIFUtils.java`.
+These can be used from any JVM language by doing `mvn install` on this repo and adding a Maven dependency on `edu.isi:gaia-interchange-kotlin:1.0.0-SNAPSHOT`.
+Next Century will be adding a Python translation of these utilities soon.

+*    examples of how to use AIF.
+These are given in the unit tests under `src/text/java/edu/isi/gaia/ExamplesAndVlaidationTests`.
+Next Century will be translating these to Python soon.

 *    code to translate from the TAC KBP Coldstart++ KB format into this format.
-Both Python (`gaia-interchange/gaia_interchange/coldstart2gaia.py`) and JVM (`src/main/java/edu/isi/gaia/ColdStart2AidaInterchange.kt`; usable from Java) versions are provided as examples of how to use the format in code.
+Both Python (`gaia-interchange/gaia_interchange/coldstart2gaia.py`) and JVM (`src/main/java/edu/isi/gaia/ColdStart2AidaInterchange.kt`; usable from Java) versions are provided as examples of how to use the format in code, but the Python version is out-of-date.

 ## Running the validator